 Answer Section

-When people use the term "ministroke," they're referring to a transient ischemic attack (TIA).
+When people use the term "ministroke," they're referring to a transient ischemic attack, also called a TIA.

-A TIA is a brief blockage of blood flow to part of the brain, spinal cord or the thin layer of tissue at the back of the eye known as the retina.
-This blockage may cause temporary stroke-like symptoms.
-But a TIA doesn't damage brain cells or cause permanent disability.
-This is how it differs from a regular stroke.
+A TIA is a temporary blockage of blood flow to part of the brain, the spinal cord or the thin layer of tissue at the back of the eye known as the retina.
+This blockage may cause brief strokelike symptoms.
+But a TIA doesn't cause permanent damage to brain cells or the brain.
+A regular stroke causes a prolonged blockage that may lead to lasting brain damage or disability.
+That is how TIA differs from a regular stroke.

-A TIA is often an early warning sign that a person is at risk of stroke.
-About 1 in 3 people who has a TIA goes on to experience a stroke.
+Symptoms of TIA usually last only a few minutes.
+But they may last for up to 24 hours.
+No matter how long symptoms last, a TIA is often an early warning sign that a person is at risk of stroke.
+About 1 in 3 people who have TIAs goes on to have a stroke.
 The risk of stroke is especially high within 48 hours of a TIA.
+Get medical help even if your symptoms go away.

 The symptoms of a TIA are similar to those of a stroke and include: